-The book reminds us that life on earth challenges us to master the forms to achieve henosis, which happens to be a unifying, divine presence embodied in every atom of existence.
-Henosis is the alpha and omega of life that opens the doors to the secrets of the universe and creates lasting peace and wellness in your life.
+The book reminds us that life on earth challenges us to master the forms to achieve the promise of wholeness, which happens to be a unifying, divine presence embodied in every atom of existence.
+Wholeness (henosis) is the alpha and omega of life that opens the doors to the secrets of the universe and creates inner peace, mindfulness and love in your life.

 “. . . rich with understanding and perspective . . .
 With his forty years’ experience as a psychotherapist and seeker of hidden truth, Eric Ehrke merges classical teaching with modern psychology to create a new framework for a revitalized humanity.”

 Writer and coauthor of 5 books in the Chicken Soup for the Soul series

 “Eric Ehrke creates a tapestry in Henosis, weaving Platonic forms, Plotinus’s ideas, with Jungian and modern psychological thought. . . quality and depth . . . the time and thought needed for each chapter are investments in further understanding the glory of being human.”